thnikk/unified-2022/readme.md

 - [x] Mouse button support for M1-M5 keys
 - [ ] LEDs will change color while remapping to reflect the current key being remapped and the current profile.
 - [x] Allow changing touch sensitivity in the configurator.
-- [x] Have menu option for auto-callibration.
+- [x] Have menu option for auto-calibration.
 - [ ] Add max values for incoming data through serial monitor

 # Omissions